kdavidmoore/bootstrap-gallery/README.md

 # Bootstrap Gallery

-## Class project and homework for March 9, 2016 (Unit 1)
+## Refactored with AngularJS

-This page presents a Bootstrap photo gallery.
+This page presents a photo gallery built written AngularJS and UI Bootstrap (Bootstrap components written in pure AngularJS).

 ##Demo here